Install Ceramic

 .

-After the command has finished installing, you can check that Ceramic is working by typing:
+You can check that Ceramic is working by typing in the command line:

 ceramic